-Placental tissue in wound care15 May 2012
+Placental tissue in wound care

 With the incidence of diabetes growing, so does the potential for developing infections, wounds and, worse, amputation.
 Nic Paton talks to Dr Alap Shah of Foot & Ankle of West Georgia, about the clinical trial he has carried out using placental tissue to accelerate the healing of diabetic wounds and reduce the risk of infection.